sraboni77/ALEXA-AI/README.md

  Features

- Play YouTube videos by voice command
+1. Play YouTube videos by voice command
- Tell the current time
+2. Tell the current time
- Fetch summary information from Wikipedia
+3. Fetch summary information from Wikipedia
- Tell jokes using `pyjokes`
+4. Tell jokes using `pyjokes`
- Respond to fun personal questions
+5. Respond to fun personal questions
- Listens for "Alexa" in commands before responding
+6. Listens for "Alexa" in commands before responding

  Technologies Used

  Python 3.x

-speech_recognition` for voice input
+1.speech_recognition` for voice input
-pyttsx3` for text-to-speech
+2.pyttsx3` for text-to-speech
-pywhatkit` to play YouTube videos
+3.pywhatkit` to play YouTube videos
-wikipedia` API for fetching information
+4.wikipedia` API for fetching information
-pyjokes` for jokes
+5.pyjokes` for jokes
-pyaudio` for microphone access
+6.pyaudio` for microphone access

 Required Python Packages